 If someone in your residence suffers from allergies or asthma, we recommend installing a filter with a better MERV rating.
 The higher the number this is, the better your filter is at eliminating contaminants.

 Keep fresh air moving by opening windows whenever the temperature allows.
 We also suggest turning on exhaust fans in your bathroom and kitchen often to get rid of pollutants and introduce more fresh air.

 4. Call Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Heating & Air Conditioning has a fix to help your family breathe more freely.
+From whole-home air purifiers, Service Experts Heating & Air Conditioning has a fix to help your family breathe more freely.
 We’ll help you choose the ideal option during your free home comfort assessment.
 Give us a call at 901-235-1196 to book yours today!